spacepy/dbprocessing/sphinx/source/scripts.rst

 Prints a table of info about files or products or processes.

-.. option:: Datebase The name of the database to print table of
+.. option:: Database The name of the database to print table of
 .. option:: Field Either Product or Mission (more to come)

 printProcessQueue.py: